Arotiana137-51/rent-a-car-Standard/README.md

 - **PostgreSQL for Database**: Comes with PostgreSQL integration with Prisma which is a powerful and open-source relational database system ensures data integrity and reliability.

-- **NextAuth for Authentication**: Mada Car Rental utilizes NextAuth, a versatile solution that provides secure login and user management.
+- **NextAuth for Authentication**: Madagas'Car Rental utilizes NextAuth, a versatile solution that provides secure login and user management.

-- **MDX for Blogs**: MDX uniquely combines Markdown and JSX, Mada Car Rental comes with complete blogging solution to create and maintain blog using MDX.
+- **MDX for Blogs**: MDX uniquely combines Markdown and JSX, Madagas'Car Rental comes with complete blogging solution to create and maintain blog using MDX.

 - **Stripe for Subscription Payments**: Stripe, a globally trusted payment processing platform, offers robust security features and smooth checkout experiences.